 Yet this control matters a great deal which is the purpose of this lesson.

 It’s impossible for anyone to reliably predict the magnitude and direction of a move over a specified period of time.
 The markets are random.
 Yet it’s possible to get predictable results if a trader follows a complete trading process.
-Equalizing risk on every trade is part of what provide predictable results.
+Equalizing risk on every trade is part of what provides predictable results.
 Applying uneven risk on trades re-introduces randomness back into the results.
 This is why applying equal risk on every trade is such a big deal.

 Think about it this way: